 We always love to book a photoshoot when we’re traveling.
 As a mom, it’s tough to get in the photos since I’m always behind the camera.
 We love using Flytographer to capture our memories.
 You can get $25 off your shoot by booking with this link or using code WANDERLUST.

 This one of a kind digital art museums is one of my favorite things to do in Tokyo.
 Not only can you get some really cool pictures, but it is also a great place to go to escape the heat of the summer or cold of the winter.
 Wander 100,000 square feet created with 520 computers and 470 projectors.
 The digital art will take your breath away!
 You can book your tickets here.

 This is one of the top things to do in Tokyo!
 Considered the busiest crosswalk in the world, hosting 2.4 million passengers a day, Shibuya crossing is a must do in Tokyo.
 I highly recommend going at night as this is when it’s the busiest and most exciting.
 Cross it a few times and take a video to say you’ve done it.
 It’s quite the experience.
 When you book a Mario Kart Tokyo tour you can also book the route that goes through Shibuya crossing, which I highly recommend!

 Catch a Bird’s Eye View

-Another good option is the Tokyo Skytree which is the tallest tower in the world and the second tallest structure, second only to the Burg Kalifa in Dubai.
+Another good option is the Tokyo Skytree near the Tokyo Metropolitan Government Building, which is the tallest tower in the world and the second tallest structure, second only to the Burg Kalifa in Dubai.
 Both towers cost around $20 USD to enter and I think they’re worth the experience.